peter201943/microrts/Notes.md

    - If we only include true facts, do we need to explicitly define negates?
    - How do we indicate either is ok?
    - How do we indicate all must be false?

+### Motivation
+ - Why not YAML?
+   - No time, and its still the exact same problem.... uuugggghhhhh so many classes
+ - Why the name changes?
+   - To be more readable. `afford` is so much easier to read than `hasEnoughResourcesFor...` -- just, don't do this...
+ - Why is idle explicit?
+   - So that rules are no longer bound to units.
+   - This also makes it easier, as `idle` does not need to  be a special type anymore.
+ - Why the spacing?
+   - Again, readability.
+If I could, I would make this a `CSV` for even easier readability.

+### TODO
+ - Make Rules Dynamic (Add Conditions)
+ - Revise whether or not a KB even needs to exist or if Rules should:
+   - Be their own independent KB's